 Pectoralis Major Sternal Head

-The sternal head of the pectoralis major or main chest muscle has various functions including transverse flexion and adduction, internal rotation, adduction, and extension of the shoulders.
-It also assists in downward rotation, depression, and abduction (movement away from the center) of the scapula.
+Located at the sternum or lower chest, its own sections of fibers has specific functions that include transverse flexion and adduction, internal rotation, adduction, and extension of the shoulders.
+Additionally, the lower chest muscles can downwardly rotate, depress, and abduct (movement away from the center) the scapula.

 How To Do The Kettlebell Alternating Row